 "Australia as a nation must, must take responsibility right now for ensuring that our human rights and freedoms from criminal violence and sexual abuse is upheld alongside all other Australians."

-Northern Territory Chief Minister Michael Gunner said the report was a reminder that governments have an extremely long way to go in closing the gap."Of concern is lack of improvement in family violence in the Northern Territory," he said.
+Northern Territory Chief Minister Michael Gunner said the report was a reminder that governments have an extremely long way to go in closing the gap.

 Source: Supplied